mwmarkland/Things_Ive_Learned/linux.md

 List installed packages: `apt list --installed`
 List available updates: `apt-get -u upgrade`
 List repositories: `apt-cache policy`
+Search for a package by name or description: `apt-cache seach keyword`

 `aptitude` essentially runs on the same libraries as apt-get and provides some better interfaces.